Skip to content

 The system follows a simple three-step process: Clean, Prime, Paint — with an optional Clear Coat for benchtops and splashbacks that need extra protection.

-What Surfaces Can You Paint?
+What Surfaces Can You Paint With the Dulux Renovation Range?

 The Renovation Range covers four main surface categories.
 Understanding which product suits which surface is critical for a lasting finish.